 In addition, the Synthetic Biology and Industrial Biotech cluster at University of Glasgow is a dynamic group of researchers that draws cross-cutting capabilities from 3 of our 4 Colleges to engage with industry and external collaborations.

-Synthetic Biology research staff:
+Synthetic Biology academic staff:

 Professor for Molecular Plant Physiology (Institute of Molecular Cell and Systems Biology)